Events at The Brink

-A free Yoga class for service users and people in recovery.
+A Yoga class for service users and people in recovery.
 A great way to achieve balance in both body and mind.
 Stretch away those strains and stresses and detox in the process.
 Many health benefits over time.
 No set fee but donations welcome.
-There are limited places due to demand, please get in touch to book and/or go on the list.
+From 10th Oct.

 BRINK REGULARS AND WEEKLIES:

 TUESDAY 10, 17, 24 OCTOBER, 6.30pm - 8pm

 LIVE MUSIC with DAN ASTLES

 Dan is still fresh from his Merseyrail Sound Station award – he won best act in the competition which was great news for Brink too as Dan spent many an hour at our Young Musicians Showcase.
 Dan now returns to play or invite comrades each and every Tuesday.
 A mellow affair generally acoustic based with the odd jam here or there.